 How To Lay Solid Wood Flooring Over A Concrete Subfloor

 The first consideration you will need to make is how you are going to attach your planks to the floor.

 - Glued – Gluing your floor is often the most popular installation method as it is usually the most simple.
 To glue a wooden floor, a full coverage of flexible wood adhesive must be applied to the sub-floor and the boards.
+We recommend Sikabond 54 wood flooring adhesive for this purpose.
 A glued floor feels as solid as a nailed floor underfoot, and can handle the contractions of the wood thanks to the flexibility of the glue.

 - Nailed – Until the invention of strong adhesives, nailing was the common way to secure solid wood flooring.
 Using nails means installing them carefully so they are hidden from view when the floor is finished by putting them through the tongue of the planks.
 Those nails are then covered when you insert the next plank as the groove locks with the tongue.